willh-1/discord-birthdaybot/README.md

-# Discord Python BirthdayBot
+# Python Discord BirthdayBot

-This Discord bot helps servers track their user's birthdays and store them in MongoDB.
+This Discord bot helps servers track their user's birthdays and stores them in MongoDB.

-## Getting Started
+## Using the Bot
-This bot can be self hosted or with the use of online hosting services such as Heroku.
+This bot can be self hosted or with the use of an online hosting services such as Heroku.

 ### MongoDB
 The bot uses MongoDB to store the users birthdays.